parallelUQ/PUQ/CONTRIBUTING.rst

 Developer's Certificate
 -----------------------

-ParMOO is distributed under a 3-clause BSD license (see LICENSE_).
+PUQ is distributed under an MIT license (see LICENSE_).
 The act of submitting a pull request or patch will be understood as an affirmation of the following: